 Each company truck and piece of equipment on this job included a spill kit, and employees were trained on how to use them to clean up small spills.

-NorthGate had on-site crushers that broke down old concrete from previous removals and recycled it for use as base in new pavement.
-Our crushers broke down an average of 200 tons per hour!
-Recycling concrete also reduced emissions because we didn’t have to transfer materials from a rock quarry.
+NorthGate will have on-site crushers during the I-635/SH 121 interchange construction.
+These machines brake down old concrete from previous removals and recycle it for use as base in new pavement.
+Recycling concrete also reduces emissions because we don’t have to transfer materials from a rock quarry.

 Our primary rebar (steel reinforcing bar) supplier made their rebar out of 95% recycled materials (80% post-consumer and 15% pre-consumer).